sprucelabsai/spruce-cli-workspace/packages/spruce-cli/src/commands/README.md

 # Commands

+Commands are special.
+They are loaded off the file system.

-Commands are like controllers.
-They handle user interactions and pass them to things that do work (Services, Generators, etc.)
+They are meant to handle user interactions and pass them to things that do work (Components, Generators, etc.)

-Commands and components are the only places you should be asking for input.
+Commands and components are the only places you should be asking for input (using the TerminalService)